“St. James Infirmary”

 The music: “St. James Infirmary Blues” is a blues of uncertain origin.
 Louis Armstrong made a notable recording of it in 1928 on which Don Redman was credited as composer of the tune.
 Later recordings attributed composer credit to “Joe Primrose,” a pseudonym of music publisher and swing era tycoon Irving Mills.(4) Each chorus of “St. James Infirmary” is 8 bars long, unlike most classic blues, where the choruses are 12 bars long.

-Though the arrangement the Shaw orchestra used on “St. James Infirmary” is rather minimalistic, it is nevertheless well-written, well paced and colorful.
+Though the arrangement the Shaw orchestra used on “St. James Infirmary,” which was written by Daniel Mendelsohn, is rather minimalistic, it is nevertheless well-written, well paced and colorful.
 It contains a number of creative touches, especially in the backgrounds against which the soloists perform.
 Its purpose was to provide an uncluttered showcase for Shaw’s solo clarinet, and the singing of Hot Lips Page in the first half, and then the solos of tenor saxophonist Georgie Auld, pianist Johnny Guarnieri, and trombonist Ray Conniff (using a pixie straight-mute and a plunger),in the second half, before the big finale, provided by Page’s passionately played open trumpet.
 (Above right: lead alto saxophonist Les Robinson shows Georgie Auld how a passage goes, while a disgruntled (though hip) string player looks on.)

 I am struck by the way that Shaw, as always, had this orchestra well-prepared to make this recording.
 Artie was a masterful and inspired leader at rehearsal.
 Their playing on this issued second take (as well as on the first take presented below), is excellent.
 Indeed, many bandleaders would have been ecstatic to have achieved the results Shaw got on take one.
 Not Artie – he wanted to do it better, and he succeeded with the second take.